p-nerd/programming_101/README.md

 # Programming 101

-Welcome to Programming 101, an introductory course designed to equip students with the foundational skills and knowledge required to kickstart their journey into the world of programming.
+An introductory course designed to equip students with the foundational skills and knowledge required to kickstart their journey into the world of programming.

 ## Course Overview
 In this course, we will cover essential concepts and practices that form the building blocks of programming.
 From understanding fundamental programming paradigms to hands-on coding exercises, students will gain a solid grasp of key programming principles and techniques.